Holy Thursday

 See the Homilies and Reflections section and the More Thoughts section for further expansion on these readings and some reflection questions for Holy Thursday.

-Resources and Ideas for Holy Thursday
+Resources for Holy Thursday

 Attend the Mass of the Lord’s Supper